I'm Perfecting My 'Je Nais Se Quois' Style With These French-Girl Finds on Sale for Cyber Monday

 There's a reason you're always hearing about the magic of Rothy's comfortable footwear.
 This bright ruby pair of Mary Janes just so happens to also tick the French-girl fashion box, too.

 That said, a solid foundation of neutral, wear-with-anything items is necessary, too, of course.
-This white and woolly turtleneck from Gap's Black Friday sale is a solid hero item to work with.
+This jet black turtleneck from Gap's Cyber Monday sale is a solid hero item to work with.

 I'd wear this merlot-colored lady jacket with high-waisted, true-blue denim and a slip-on-and-go ballet flat.
 You'll want to use 'LETSGO' to access 40 percent off.

-Copy and paste 'EARLY30' during checkout and acquire this simple brown crossbody—which looks just like the designer bags I see all over Paris Fashion Week street style—at Mango.
+I am seriously eyeing this simple brown crossbody, which looks just like the designer bags from Celine and Toteme that I see all over Paris Fashion Week street style.

 Full disclosure, this slouchy Madewell tote is currently in my cart.
 I've been hunting for a new work bag, and this one strikes the perfect professional-yet-casual balance.
 (Don't forget to get 40 percent off with code 'LETSGO'.)

 Without fail, every PFW in March, the streets are peppered with enviable women wearing boho faux fur jackets.
-This one from Mango is 30 percent off with the code 'EARLY30'.
+This one from Mango is currently 35 percent off—comme c'est beau!

-Beloved by Jennifer Lawrence and almost every fashion girl I know, La Ligne is lauded for their French-inspired striped tees.
+Beloved by Jennifer Lawrence and almost every fashion girl I know, La Ligne is lauded for its French-inspired striped tees and knitwear.

 Baggy jeans aren't part of a French fashion capsule.
 Instead, you'll find straighter-leg denim, like these discounted Everlane jeans.